Manage your Astra enterprise

 1. In the Astra Portal header, click Settings.

-2. In the Settings navigation menu, click the name of the current organization or enterprise, and then select your enterprise.
+2. In the Settings navigation menu, click the name of the active organization, and then select your enterprise.

-3. In the Settings navigation menu, select the resource that you want to view or manage:
+3. In the Settings navigation menu, click the category of settings that you want to manage:

 1. In the Astra Portal header, click Settings.

-2. In the Settings navigation menu, click the name of the current organization or enterprise, and then select your enterprise.
+2. In the Settings navigation menu, click the name of the active organization, and then select your enterprise.

 3. On the General page, click Copy to copy the enterprise ID.